metabrainz/troi-recommendation-playground/README.md

 If the patch requires arguments, running it with no arguments will print a usage statement, e.g.

-    $ troi playlist --print area-random-recordings
+    $ troi playlist lb-radio
-    Usage: area-random-recordings [OPTIONS] AREA START_YEAR END_YEAR
+        Usage: lb-radio [OPTIONS] MODE PROMPT

-      Generate a list of random recordings from a given area.
+          Generate a playlist from one or more Artist MBIDs

-      AREA is a MusicBrainz area from which to choose tracks.
-      START_YEAR is the start year.
-      END_YEAR is the end year.
+          MODE which mode to generate playlists in. must be one of easy, mediumedium, hard PROMPT is the LB radio prompt.
+See troi/parse_prompt.py for details.

         Options:
           --help  Show this message and exit.

+To generate an LB Radio playlist with an artist and a tag, use the following:

+    troi playlist lb-radio easy "artist:(pretty lights) tag:(chillwave)"

+The use the --upload and --token options to upload the playlist to ListenBrainz.

 ## Running tests